Authentic Idli recipe – How to make soft idlis every time

 Soaking

-• Wash the rice and urad dal separately until the water runs clean.
+• Rinse the rice and urad dal separately under running water until it becomes clear.

-• Add the methi/fenugreek seeds to the rice and soak it in water for 4-6 hours.
-Soak the urad dal too for the same amount of time.
+• To the rice, add methi/fenugreek seeds and immerse it in water.
+Let them soak for 4-6 hours.
+The urad dal should also be soaked for the same duration.

 Grinding

-• Soak a fistful of thick poha (flattened rice) (if using) in water for 5 minutes before grinding rice.
+• Before grinding the rice, immerse a fistful of thick poha (flattened rice) in water for about 5 minutes.

-• Drain all the water from the urad dal and grind it to a fine paste using spoonfuls of water at a time (approximately 3/4 cup in total).
+• Drain all the water from the urad dal and grind it to a fine paste using spoonfuls of water at a time (you'll need around 3/4 cup of water in total).

-• Add water as needed (approximately another 1/2 cup) to get the batter to a consistency that is neither too thick or thin.
-If using Blendtec, run the smoothie cycle (approximately 60 seconds) for both idli and urad dal batter.
+• Add water as needed (approximately another 1/2 cup) to get the batter to a pancake-batter like consistency that is neither too thick nor thin.

-• Fermentation – Keep the batter in a warm place to ferment (see notes).
-Once the batter has risen, add salt to the batter and whisk the batter to mix it well.
+• Set your batter in a warm place to ferment (see notes).
+Once the batter has doubled up, add salt to it and whisk it to integrate it in.

 Steaming

-• Serve warm with coconut chutney or red coconut chutney.
+• Serve warm with coconut chutney or red coconut chutney and sambar.

 Notes